adamwynne/twitter-api/README.md

 ((:cancel (meta *response*)))

 ; supply a callback that only prints the text of the status (def ^:dynamic
      *custom-streaming-callback*
      (AsyncStreamingCallback. (comp println #(:text %) json/read-json #(str %2))
                               (comp println response-return-everything)
                               exception-print))

 (statuses-filter :params {:track "Borat"}
                  :oauth-creds my-creds
                  :callbacks *custom-streaming-callback*)
 ```

 ## Notes

-Unlike other API's, the parameters for each call are not hard-coded into their Clojure wrappers.
-I just figured that you could look them up on the dev.twitter.com and supply them in the :params map.
+Unlike other APIs, the parameters for each call are not hard-coded into their Clojure wrappers.
+I just figured that you could look them up on the [dev.twitter.com/docs](https://dev.twitter.com/docs) and supply them in the `:params` map.

 ###Some points about making the calls:

-* You can authenticate or not, by including or omitting the _:oauth-creds_ keyword and value.
-The value should be a _twitter.oauth.OauthCredentials_ structure (usually the result of the _twitter.oauth/make-oauth-creds_ function)
+* You can authenticate or not, by including or omitting the `:oauth-creds` keyword and value.
+  The value should be a `twitter.oauth.OauthCredentials` structure (usually the result of the `twitter.oauth/make-oauth-creds` function)
 * The callbacks decide how the call will be carried out - be it a single or streaming call, or an async or sync call.
-See the twitter.callbacks.protocols to see how it works
+  Read [`twitter.callbacks.protocols`](src/twitter/callbacks/protocols.clj) to see how it works
-* You can declare new methods that use different callbacks by either supplying them to the def-twitter-method macro, or inline at run time (via the _:callbacks_ key/vaue), or both!
+* You can declare new methods that use different callbacks by either supplying them to the `def-twitter-method` macro, or inline at run time (via the `:callbacks` key/value), or both!

 ## Building

-Simply use leiningen to build the library into a jar with:
+Use leiningen to build the library into a jar with:

 ```
 $ git clone git://github.com/adamwynne/twitter-api.git